karkipra/And-Wallet/README.md

 ## Motivation

 After learning many of the intermediate concepts of Android Development, I wanted to implement it in an application which would consider all these technologies.
 These include multiple activities, persistent storage, variables shared between multiple activies.
-All these are present in And Wallet, if you go to the [Features](https://github.com/karkipra/And-Wallet/#Features).
+And Wallet is the perfect application of these concepts; there are many real life uses of this fun project.
+Please read more about it in the [features](https://github.com/karkipra/And-Wallet/#Features).

 ## Screenshots